7 Best Lightweight Hiking Shoes in 2024

 How we test hiking shoes

-Our review process couldn't be more excessively elaborate than it already is.
-We do not settle for rumors and hearsay - we establish shreds of evidence!
-With that being said, our process starts with us buying hiking shoes by drawing out money from our own pockets.
-We love free stuff, we're not hypocrites!
-But when it comes to testing, we prefer getting the shoes on our own so our opinions wouldn't be tainted by gratitude.
+Our process starts with us buying hiking shoes by drawing out money from our own pockets.
+We love free stuff, but when it comes to testing, we prefer getting the shoes on our own, so our opinions remain objective.

 Best lightweight hiking shoes overall